biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 ### `readr` options for challenging files

-Note that our function call worked without specifying any additional arguments, i.e. with all the default options.
+Note that we read in our file specifying any additional arguments to the `readr()` function, i.e. with all the default options.
 It is not always this easy!

 Some options for more complex cases: